shetek Annual conference 2021

 Dr. Cynthia Brix

-Dr. William Keepin and Dr. Cynthia Brix are co-founders of Satyana Institute and Gender Equity and Reconciliation International, which has organized over 275 intensive trainings for transforming gender relations between women and men on six continents, including working with senior leaders in government and corporate sectors.
-Cynthia is an ordained interfaith minister with a background in public relations, wellness management, gerontology, women’s issues, and race relations.
-Will is a mathematical physicist with a background in environmental science, global warming, and applied transpersonal psychology.
-They have published several books, including Divine Duality: The Power of Reconciliation Between Women and Men, and Women Healing Women: A Model of Hope for Oppressed Women Everywhere.
+Cynthia Brix, PhD (hon) is co-founder of Gender Equity and Reconciliation International, and she has co-led intensive gender diversity trainings in several countries.
+She is an ordained interfaith minister with a background in public relations, wellness management, gerontology, women’s issues, and race relations.
+She is contributing author of Divine Duality: The Power of Reconciliation Between Women and Men, and co-author of Women Healing Women: A Model of Hope for Oppressed Women Everywhere.

 Sally Nadler, SPHR